 The presence of Hemlock signifies a climax forest where rotting nurse logs provide a preferred germination substrate.
 They are often found on rocky, cool, north-facing slopes where the tree can reach its roots down into reliable moisture.
 Waiting for windfall to open up a sunny glade, it grows slowly in the shade of other trees, meaning the age of a mature Hemlock is likely greater than its size would indicate.
 In Eastern Ontario, the largest reach 30m high and about one meter DBH.

-Hemlock shares its forest with Yellow Birch (Betula alleghaniensis), Beech (Fagus grandifolia), Red Spruce (Picea rubens), and White Pine.
+Hemlock shares its forest with Yellow Birch (Betula alleghaniensis), Beech (Fagus grandifolia), Red Spruce (Picea rubens), and White Pine (Pinus strobus).
 The small Hemlock and Yellow Birch seeds need clear ground or a nurse log to be successful as their roots cannot penetrate duff so they are often found in close, physical association.

 According to historical records, Hemlock and White Pine were the dominant trees in the Ottawa Valley and both were logged extensively.
 But only the thick bark at the bottom of the old growth Hemlock trees was used for its high tannin content in curing leather; the rest of the tree was discarded as waste.

 Finding a healthy regenerating forest of Hemlock is becoming rare.
 The tree is under threat from climate change, deer, and a foreign pest.
 Hot dry summers with extended drought stress the trees.
 Expoding White-Tailed Deer populations decimate seedlings.
 Woolly Adelgid, an introduced Asian aphid-like insect that is moving into Ontario, kills the tree by feeding at the base of its needles, depriving it of nutrients.
 The Eastern Hemlock Project in iNaturalist is tracking the spread of Woolly Adelgid (Adelges tsugae), which is most easily observed from March through April as white, cottony egg sacks in the needles at the terminal end of branches.
 HWA is native to western Canada, but eastern hemlocks have no defence against it.
 Migrating birds heading north in the spring are spreading the pest from the northeastern US into eastern Canada.